sungchun12/bpt/README.md

 3. Run the queries concurrenctly to get the schema for each model from the database.
 This assumes the table/view already exists in the database.
 4. For each model, write the schema to a file in the `schemas/` directory with the name of the node and the schema as the contents.
 Ex: `dim_orgs_schema.yml`

+Alright, Sung, now you get that you can't one shot this code with chatgpt.
+You're going to have to do it hard way (read: right way) and build it up piece by piece.